Tensions run high amid search for new Indianapolis Public Library CEO

-INDIANAPOLIS — Tensions continue to run high in the search for a new Indianapolis Public Library CEO, with protestors demanding the board president resign during a recent meeting.
+INDIANAPOLIS, Ind.– Tensions continue to run high in the search for a new Indianapolis Public Library CEO.
+Protestors spoke out during Monday night’s city county council meeting, demanding the board president resign.

-Chants erupted during Monday night’s city-county council meeting demanding that Board of Trustees President Hope Tribble be removed.
+Chants erupted during Monday night’s city county council meeting demanding board of trustees president, Hope Tribble, be removed.

 Protestors from the Indianapolis Liberation Center (ILC) were escorted out of the meeting after protesting the library’s decision not to appoint interim CEO Nichelle Hayes to the permanent position.